Tom Wappel

-Thomas William Wappel (born February 9, 1950) is a Canadian politician.
+Thomas William Wappel (born February 9, 1950) is a Canadian retired politician.
 He was a Liberal member of the House of Commons from 1988 to 2008, representing the Toronto riding of Scarborough West and its successor riding of Scarborough Southwest.
 He did not seek re-election in the 2008 general election.

 Wappel is a staunch social conservative.
 He is a prominent opponent of abortion and gay rights, and has made controversial comments on immigration and the role of religion in government.
-He opposes the death penalty, and describes himself as holding liberal views on economic issues.
-In 1998, he was awarded the Joseph P. Borowski Award.
+He opposes the death penalty and describes himself as holding liberal views on economic issues.
+In 1998, he was awarded the Joseph P. Borowski Award, presented to a pro-life Canadian politician.
 He is separated, with five children.

 Early life and career

 Wappel was born in Toronto, to Hungarian parents.
 He holds a Bachelor of Arts degree from the University of Toronto (1971), and a Bachelor of Laws from Queen's University (1974).
-He was called to the Bar of Ontario in 1976, and worked in civil litigation and corporate law and taught classes in negotiation.
-Wappel is a member of the Knights of Columbus.
+He was called to the Bar of Ontario in 1976 and worked in civil litigation and corporate law.
+Wappel has been a member of the Knights of Columbus.

 1988 election

 Wappel won the Scarborough West Liberal nomination in 1988 in a surprising upset over Patrick Johnston, a star candidate who had been personally recruited by party leader John Turner.
 His campaign was supported by members of the anti-abortion group Campaign Life, and his election platform included a pledge of "respect for human life, from conception to the natural end of life".
 He also opposed the Canada-United States free trade agreement, and criticized the media for portraying him as a single-issue candidate.
-He won a narrow victory in the general election, defeating Progressive Conservative incumbent Reg Stackhouse by 440 votes.
+He won a narrow victory in the general election, defeating Progressive Conservative incumbent Reginald Stackhouse by 440 votes.

 During the election, Campaign Life activists circulated a pamphlet that accused Stackhouse of supporting "baby-killing" in some circumstances.
-There is no evidence that Wappel personally endorsed the pamphlet.

-The Progressive Conservatives won a majority government in 1988, and Wappel entered parliament as a member of the opposition.
+The Progressive Conservatives won a majority government in 1988, and Wappel entered Parliament as a member of the opposition.
 John Turner resigned as party leader in 1989, and a new leadership contest was called to select his replacement.